bono-cms/Advice/README.md

 Advice module
 =============

 Advice module can be used to show random advices on your site.
-For details, please refer its documentation.
+For details, please refer to its documentation.